Psalm 25: Catholic Church

 This psalm is characterized by confidence of David the penitent king.
 That is why, from the sixth century, the Church begins the first Sunday of Advent with the first verses sung of it, namely the Introit in Old Roman and Gregorian, pending the Nativity.

+Additionally, the Psalm (numbered as the twenty fourth) is traditionally sung at the hour of Prime on Tuesdays.

+Eastern Orthodox Church

+In the Eastern Orthodox Church, Psalm 24 (Psalm 25 in the Masoretic Text) is read daily at the Third Hour and at Great Compline.
+It is part of the fourth Kathisma division of the Psalter, read at Matins on Monday mornings, as well as on Wednesdays during Lent at the Sixth Hour.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the fifth day of the month.

 Protestant Christianity

 A survey of organists in the Dutch Reformed denomination (from May 2000 to May 2001) revealed that Psalm 25 is the third most sung Psalm in Reformed worship services.
 Only Psalm 119 and Psalm 89 are sung more frequently.

 Musical settings

 Hymns derived from Psalm 25 include Heinrich Bone's "Zu dir, o Gott, erheben wir", published in 1851.

+Richard Farrant (1525-1580) wrote "Call To Remembrance" to the text of verses 5 and 6.
 Orlando Gibbons composed a five-part anthem in English, O Lord, I lift my heart to thee.
 Heinrich Schütz composed a setting of metred German text, "Nach dir verlangt mich", SWV 122, as part of the Becker Psalter.
 Johann Sebastian Bach composed an early cantata, Nach dir, Herr, verlanget mich, BWV 150, which alternates verses from Psalm 25 and poetry by an unknown librettist.
 Czech composer Antonín Dvořák set verses 16-18 and 20 to music in his Biblical Songs (1894).
 German composer Lili Wieruszowski (1899-1971) also set Psalm 25 to music.